Department of Mathematics and Statistics

 - ACCT 2013 Accounting Principles II

-- and ECON 2003 Principles of Economics I and ECON 2013 Principles of Economics II
+- and ECON 2003 Principles of Macroeconomics and ECON 2013 Principles of Microeconomics

 For other areas of interest, students should consult their advisor to arrange a plan of study.